COURAGE

 TOLERANCE

 Just recently, I had to deal with an angry dad.
 He was angry because all the doors in the school were locked.
 This is a standard policy now.
-It ensures that all adults check-in through the main office after entering the school.
+It ensures that all adults check in through the main office after entering the school.
 I calmly explained why the doors were locked, but he didn’t care.
 He continued to talk in circles, getting angrier and angrier.
 It was inappropriate to behave in front of his boys.
 I became very frustrated and launched a few very inappropriate adjectives his way.
 After they left my mouth, I could not believe I had said what I had said.
 All day, I was rationalizing why I said what I said.
 The reality was that I blew it.
-I lost control and acted inappropriately.
+I lost control and misbehaved.
 I apologized for my behaviour and learned that when I get frustrated, it is better to walk away than to continue a conversation that is going in circles.

 GET ORGANIZED

 Schools need to make it easier to keep organized.
 You get a small desk and a small locker.
 Being organized helps reduce frustration and increase your ability to get things done.
 Don’t you hate it when your teacher asks you to find your work and you can’t because your desk is such a disaster?
 You can never find a pencil or an eraser or your completed homework.
 You must redo the homework you have already completed because you can’t find it.
 Take action!
-Keep your desk and locker organized, and you will have more time to do what you want.
+Keep your desk and locker organized; you will have more time to do what you want.
 This goes for your bedroom at home, too.
 It allows you to enjoy your time instead of wasting it!

 Suggestion: Get a folder for all your loose paper.
 Keep your exercise books on one side of your desk and your “needed” text boxes on the other.
 Have a sharpened pencil and eraser handy at the front of your desk.
 Do not put any unneeded materials on your desk.
 Keep your extra supplies in your locker.
 You can buy organizers for your locker that will help you keep organized.
 Because lockers are so small, keep the necessities in your locker.
 Lockers are for your coat, hat, gym, lunch, and boots.
 Please keep it simple.